dennowiggle/FLEADiP/kicad/README.md

        especially if 5V is expected on a pin other than pin 5.
      - One button Atari 2600 compatible joysticks are supported.

+12. The schematic design and BOM uses a T20QFP144 device with C3 timing.
+It is recommended to switch to a C4 part as it has significantly more timing margin in the logic design.
+DigiKey part number is 2134-T20Q144C4-ND.
+An I4 device is also a good choice .